pablofmorales/changelogger/README.md

 With this simple script you should be able to track every event in your application, in my case a run the command into the develop's branch.

+== Installation ==

+I like to access to my scripts in every place.

+$ cp -R changelogger /usr/local/bin/changelogger

+$ chmod a+x /usr/local/bin/changelogger